embeddedgo/embeddedgo.github.io/_posts/2019-11-16-go_on_not_so_small_hardware.md

 go build -tags $GOTARGET -ldflags "-M $GOMEM -T $GOTEXT" -o blinky.elf
 ```

-The build.sh does some more for interrupt handling code but this is a topic for another article.
+The emgo tool does some more for interrupt handling code and othe things but this is a topic for another article.

 #### Running blinky.elf on bare-metal MCU